worldcoin/terraform-aws-eks/README.md

      enabled: false
    ```

-1. Delete ALL traefik SVCs and ingresses, example:
+1. Delete ALL traefik SVCs and ingresses, example (keep in mind there could be other traefiks):

    ```bash
    kubectl -n traefik delete svc traefik-alb --wait=false